 At the Office of International Affairs, the Global Engagement team provides student involvement activities aimed at promoting cross-cultural interactions where domestic and international students are able to develop an understanding of different cultures.

 By participating in the Global Engagement Certificate Program, students will:

 This certificate program does not count toward academic credits and is intended to augment students' experience at Ohio State and improve their intercultural skills and understanding.

 Students must indicate their intent to pursue the certificate by filling out the intent form.
 After the Intent Form is reviewed and approved, students will be enrolled in the Global Engagement Certificate Program course on Carmen.
-Applications are currently closed.
+Registration is currently closed.

 In order to successfully complete the program, students must attend or participate in globally engaging events or activities offered at the Office of International Affairs.
 Students can also count events from other Ohio State offices and departments if they can demonstrate that the event promoted cross-cultural interaction or awareness about global issues.

 Participation will be counted on a points system.
 Students successfully complete the program and receive the certificate once they have earned 12 points in one academic year.